 Every time the government intervenes into education, costs soar, and quality diminishes – just take a look at the public school system.

 But New York’s tuition-free college package has garnered the support from several top Democrats, including former Secretary of State Hillary Clinton and Vermont Senator Bernie Sanders (I-VT).
-With their support of the program, you know it is a bad policy.We value your comments!
-Please weigh in on our comment section below.
+With their support of the program, you know it is a bad policy.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com